LikeKod/LikeKod/README.md

 2. Good evening!
 Today we discussed the topic of working with memory when using methods and prototypes in a constructor.
 Yes, it is useful to remember such information.
 And it will even be useful to me! p.s.
 I'll attach some code for fun.

+Kind!
+So the Internet was turned off.
+I wrote the code today.
+I remembered the basics of react-query.
+Maybe it's time to put together a good portfolio, design it beautifully.
+In general, I want to swear harshly
 ```

 function Character(name, health) {